 Why you should consider investing in a copper bath

-The copper bathtubs also helps in saving your energy bills as you only need to pour the hot water once in the tub and you can enjoy a longer soak in tub as tub will maintain the warmth of the water.
+The copper bathtubs also help in saving your energy bills as you only need to pour the hot water once in the tub and you can enjoy a long soak in the tub as the tub will maintain the warmth of the water.

 Copper is a 100 percent recyclable metal.
 Nearly 80 percent of the copper that has been mined to date is still in use.